oxygen3301/ministore/README.md

 ---
 ## Note
-This project is submitted to HackNYU 2022
+This project was submitted to HackNYU 2022 and won in the financial empowerment track.
+[Devpost Link](https://devpost.com/software/ministore-build-your-store-under-5-mins/ "Devpost Link to submission")